MarkOliver1959/MarkOliver1959/README.md

-- 👋 Been working in Embedded since Space Invaders.
+- 👋 Been working in Embedded since Space Invaders when Z-80 assembler was king.
 - 👀 Interested in ESP32, STM32xxx RPI, anything embedded, IOT home automation, robotics etc..
 - 🌱 Currently learning AHRS & IMU & Quaternions.
-- 💞️ Will collaborate on anything Embedded or Python or C/C++
+- 💞️ Will collaborate on anything Embedded C/C++ or Python

 <!---